DaBusch/netbattalion/netbatJS/README.md

 # netbatJS

-A minimalistic javascript reactivity framework to put javascript code into your HTML-dom attributes.
+A minimalistic Javascript reactivity framework to put javascript code into your HTML-dom attributes.
 Inspired by Alpine JS and HTMX.
 This may be the tinyest Javascript framework out there.

 Just 392 Bytes!!!
 (This README has 778 Bytes)